CFA Level III Essay Strategy for 2026

 Identify

 Name the concept, term, or item.
-No explanation required unless the prompt also says "justify" or "explain."
-One or two words is often enough.
+No explanation unless the prompt also says "justify" or "explain."
+One or two words usually does it.

 Bad answer: A long paragraph describing the concept.